julia-dizhak/uawit-website/README.md

-# uawit-website
+# UAWIT website

-website for Non-profit Organization Ukrainian Women in Tech
+The website for non-profit Organization Ukrainian Women in Tech in Stockholm.